Speedrunyourknowledge/calc-visualizer/README.md

 ## Learn useful git commands
 Check out the GIT_COMMANDS.md file.
 It has all the git commands a beginner (or veteran) should know.

+## Make changes here to trigger deployment

+change a